 Founded around 597 AD by St Augustine, the remains of this abbey mark the start of the rebirth of Christianity in south England.
 It is a designated world UNESCO World Heritage Site, with fascinating archaeological remains.
 Admission also includes an audio tour and entrance to the museum.

-These gardens are a central part of the city of Canterbury.
-Since the Middle ages, residents and visitors have come to the gardens to relax and enjoy the beautiful surroundings.
+Since the Middle ages, residents and visitors have come to the Westgate Gardens to relax and enjoy the beautiful surroundings.
 Highlights of the park include the Norman archway, 200 year old Oriental plant tree and war memorials to the Burma and Italian campaigns of WWII.

 Howletts Wild Animal Park:

 Howletts Animal Park has over 400 animals, including rarer species like baby rhino, baby elephants, and giant anteaters as well as gorillas, tigers, and leopards.